Mohdtalha01/Health-Management-App/README.md

 Contributions are welcome!
 If you have any suggestions or improvements, please create a pull request or open an issue.

-## 📜 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for more details.

 ## 🙌 Acknowledgements

 - Google for providing the Gemini Pro Vision API.